 Column Notes Number An automatically-generated sequential numbering of each created record in this listing.
 Export Type The type of data being exported, either Contract or Asset.
-Stage May have the following values: File Creation - Displayed when the integration application sends the opening XML tag to the MID Server to be commence writing the XML file. • Data Collection - Displayed while the integration application gathers the data and sends it to MID Server to be written into the XML file.
-The data is sent in multiple chunks of 500 records each. • File Completion - Displayed when the closing XML tag has been sent to the MID Server.
+Stage May have the following values: File Creation - Displayed when the integration application sends the opening XML tag to the MID Server to be commence writing the XML file.
+Data Collection - Displayed while the integration application gathers the data and conduct to MID Server to be commence into the XML file. data and sends it to MID Server to be written into the XML file.
+The data is sent in multiple chunks of 500 records each.
+File Completion - Displayed when the closing XML tag has been sent to the MID Server.
 State Provides additional insight into the Data Collection stage in particular.
-Values include: New - This default state is set when a record is created in the Export Runs listing.
+Values include: New - This default state is set when a record is created in the Export Runs listing listing.
 Processing - The integration application is reading from the ServiceNow database and compiling a chunk of data.
-Processed - All database records required for the current chunk (maximum: 500) have been prepared. • Waiting - The data chunk is being transferred to the MID server.
+Processed - All database records required for the current chunk (maximum: 500) have been prepared.
+Waiting - The data chunk is being transferred to the MID server.
 Ready - The MID server has notified that the data chunk has been added to the XML file.
 At this point, the integration application sets the state back to Processing and prepares the next chunk of data.
 Succeeded - All data chunks have been transferred, and no more are required. • Failed - For some reason (unspecified here), the export has failed.